Wings on Wheels

 Look at the emblem — wings.
 Look at the name.
 Genesis.
 The beginning.
 The first book of the Bible.
 The place where Christ created.
 Where He breathed life into man.
 Where the serpent first took a bite.
 Where the whole story started.

+The world calls it branding.
 But the Name and the Wings together tell the story of the Beginning — whether they knew what they were echoing or not.

-Because the Architect was already in them before they ever sat down at the table.
+He has been preaching from the parking lot the whole time.
 They think they are selling a car.
 But what they are really doing is displaying a parable.

 The Serpent on the Hood